markolbert/ProgrammingUtilities/EFCoreUtilities/docs/readme.md

 This assembly targets Net 7 and has nullability enabled.

-The library's repository is available on [github](https://github.com/markolbert/ProgrammingUtilities/blob/master/docs/efcore.md).
+The library's repository is available on [github](https://github.com/markolbert/ProgrammingUtilities/blob/master/EFCoreUtilities/docs/readme.md).

+The change log is [available here](changes.md).

 ## Design-time factory